home-assistant/developers.home-assistant/docs/bluetooth_fetching_data.md

 ## BluetoothCoordinator

-The `ActiveBluetoothCoordinator` and `PassiveBluetoothCoordinator` coordinators function similar to `DataUpdateCoordinators` except they are driven by incoming advertisement data
+The `ActiveBluetoothCoordinator` and `PassiveBluetoothCoordinator` coordinators function similar to `DataUpdateCoordinators` except they are driven by incoming advertisement data instead of polling.

 ## PassiveBluetoothCoordinator